 A graduate must meet the TSI requirement for both RLA and mathematics but does not necessarily need to meet them on the same assessment.
-For example, a graduate may meet the TSI criteria for college readiness in RLA on the SAT and complete and earn credit for a college prep course in mathematics. - Earn Dual Course Credits.
-A graduate completing and earning credit for at least three credit hours in RLA or mathematics or at least nine credit hours in any subject.
+For example, a graduate may meet the TSI criteria for college readiness in RLA on the SAT and complete and earn credit for a college prep course in mathematics.

+- Earn Dual Course Credits.
+A graduate completing and earning credit for at least three college credit hours in RLA or mathematics or at least nine college credit hours in any subject.
 See Appendix H for additional information. - Meet Criteria on Advanced Placement (AP)/International Baccalaureate (IB) Examination.
 A graduate meeting the criterion score on an AP or IB examination in any subject area.
 Criterion score is 3 or higher for AP and 4 or higher for IB. - Earn an Associate Degree.
 A graduate earning an associate degree by August 31 immediately following high school graduation. - Complete an OnRamps Dual Enrollment Course.
 A graduate completing an OnRamps dual enrollment course and qualifying for at least three hours of university or college credit in any subject area.
 See Appendix H for additional information. - Earn an Industry-Based Certification (IBC).
-A graduate earning an IBC under 19 TAC §74.1003.
-See Appendix J for a complete list of approved IBCs. - See the next section for the phase-in schedule to align programs of study and IBCs. - Graduate with Completed Individualized Education Program (IEP) and Workforce Readiness.
-A graduate receiving a graduation type code of 04, 05, 54, or 55, which indicates the student has completed his/her IEP and has either demonstrated self-employment with self-help skills to maintain employment or has demonstrated mastery of specific employability and self-help skills that do not require public school services. - Enlist in the Armed Forces or Texas National Guard.
-A graduate enlisting in the U.S. Army, Navy, Air Force, Coast Guard, Marines, or the Texas National Guard.

-• Earn a Level I or Level II Certificate.
+A graduate earning an approved IBC under 19 TAC §74.1003.
+See Appendix J for a complete list of the currently approved IBCs. - Earning a certification means that the student has successfully completed all requirements defined by the certifying entity.
+Districts and charter schools should consult the certifying entities' webpages to determine the requirements that must be met for students to earn IBCs.
+See Approved IBC List later in this chapter. - IBCs will need to be aligned with approved secondary programs of study in future accountability years.
+See Phase-In Schedule for Sunsetting IBCs and Alignment with Programs of Study later in this chapter. - Graduate with Completed Individualized Education Program (IEP) and Workforce Readiness.
+A graduate receiving a graduation type code of 04, 05, 54, or 55, which indicates the student has completed his/her IEP and has either obtained full-time employment with self-help skills to maintain employment or has demonstrated mastery of specific employability and self-help skills that do not require public school services. - Enlist in the Armed Forces or Texas National Guard.
+A graduate enlisting the Texas National Guard or any of the 6 services: U.S. Army, Navy, Air Force, Coast Guard, Marine Corps, or Space Force.
+This includes the National Guard and Reserves for their respective services. - Earn a Level I or Level II Certificate.
 A graduate earning a level I or level II certificate in any workforce education area.
 See Appendix D or H for additional information.